Giveth/giveth-wiki/wiki/policy/roles.md

 (G) Describe as detailed as possible what you can be held accountable for in your role <br>

 .. and that’s it for now!
-Now contact @loie on Riot and let her know you filled this out.
+Contact @loie on Riot and let her know you filled this out.

 Note: